FrankMartinuz/2020_5BI_team1_Liboni/docs/Software_Requirements_Specification_Server.md

 - .Add additional youth user information fields (stored in database)
 - .Produce new reports

-# 3Nonfunctional Requirements
+# 3 Nonfunctional Requirements

-There are no nonfunctional requirements at this time. [eeb: au contraire, usability, maintainability (talk to the pharmacy teams this semester if you don&#39;t think maintainability is a non-functional requirement),]
+There are no nonfunctional requirements at this time.

-## 3.1Operational Requirements
+## 3.1 Operational Requirements

 There are no operational requirements at this time.

 ## 3.2Performance Requirements

+### *Server*
 No requirements for speed have been set forth.

-Memory requirements will be nominal (exact size is not known at this time) as the database will be holding information for approx. 200 people.
-Queries on this database should take no more than 4 seconds.
+Memory requirements will be set by the size of the .csv file, that contains all the username and password of the users, but is a simple text file, so it is not relevant.

 ## 3.3Security Requirements

-Only one type of user will have access to the database information.
-Therefore, only one user level is needed.
-The database will hold some confidential information about the youth who use the PAL facilities.
-Only users who are authorized to see the information should have access to it.
+There are no security requirements at this time.

 ## 3.4Safety Requirements